 Grades: K-12 (classification based on skill level, not grade)

-• Beginners: Students will be introduced to the world of chess.
-Here they will learn piece movement, tactics such as pins, skewers, forks, double, attacks, discovered checks, double checks, and how to checkmate with a combination of various pieces.
-Players will learn how to develop their pieces in such a way that they will work as a cohesive unit.
-They will learn how to score (write down their moves) so that they can review and improve their play.
+Beginners: Players will be introduced to basics of chess including piece movement, tactics such as pins, skewers, forks, double, attacks, discovered checks, double checks, and how to checkmate with a combination of various pieces.
+Players will learn how to maneuver their pieces as a cohesive unity, and they will learn how to score (write down their moves) in order to review and improve their play.

-• Masters Study: Students will be asked to complete chess problems.
-We will study games from the great masters as well as learn various opening schemes.
-These skills will help players who participate in local, regional and national chess tournaments.
+Masters Study: Players will be asked to complete chess problems and will study games from the great masters in order to learn various opening schemes.
+Emphasis on tournament play will help master players prepare for regional, state and national competitions.

 • Instructor: Herminio Baez, Mr. B Chess